graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-09/papers/2025-09-29-soft-tokens-hard-truths.md

 hidden: true
 ---

-[200 words is a rough guide for the length of a summary.
-Feel free to go a fair bit over or under if needs be.
-The editor will fix any issues with images being rendered too wide/narrow etc.
-See README for how to view locally if you wish to (not required.
-Contact CB if this is broken for you.)]

 ### The key idea

 Over the course of the last year, a number of works have investigated "latent reasoning",